Instructions for Financial Projection Tool

 – Miscellaneous

-Next, you need to pull the amount of any investments you have that could potentially be used toward the operations of the church.
-Even if an account is restricted, i.e. for capital improvements, that account could be used towards operations as part of the buildings & grounds expenses, should the church find itself in a financial crunch.
-Items not included would be scholarships, endowments with restrictions, etc. You will also enter the year you are doing the projection, i.e. 2023, and the month, from 1 to 12.
+Next, you will need to pull the amount of any investments you have that could potentially be used toward the operations of the church.
+Even if an account is restricted, for example for Capital Improvements, that account could be used towards operations as part of the buildings & grounds expenses should the church find itself in a financial crunch.
+Items not included would be scholarships, endowments with restrictions, etc. You will also enter the year you are doing the projection, for example 2023, and the month, from 1 to 12.

-After you have pulled all of this information together, complete the Financial Projection Worksheet provided to double-check all information before entering it into the tool and hitting submit.
+Once you have pulled all of this information together, complete the Financial Projection Worksheet provided to double check all information before entering it into the tool and hitting submit.
 All numbers should be whole numbers with no decimals.
-Remember to double-check all numbers before hitting submit, as you will not be able to change your initial inputted information.
+Double check all numbers before hitting submit as you will not be able to change your initial information once you hit submit.

-Once you have submitted your original data, you will receive a notice on the screen that confirms it has been entered, and that you will receive an email with a link to your projection graph within a few minutes.
-Click this link and your graph will be on the screen and look similar to the graph below.
+Once you have submitted your original data, you will get a notice on the screen that tells you it has been entered and that you will receive an email within a few minutes that will have a link to your projection graph.
+Once you click the link, your graph will be on screen and look similar to the graph below.

-After the initial information is entered, you may make 2 adjustments to your data.
+After the initial information is entered, you may then make two adjustments to your data.
 For the adjustments, you may change:

 – Growth of giving units by percentage